rzr/webthing-iotjs/README.md

 ## BASIC USAGE: ##

-After installing IoT.js program on your system, you can get started by running the "Simplest Thing" which is just simulating an actuator (LED, switch, relay...).
+After installing IoT.js program on your system, you can get started by running example program

 ```
 iotjs -h